08saurav/Just-in-time-firewall-port-opening/README.md

 first i will create inbuilt agent for scp so it will use that agent to connect to ssh to server In cloud i have mentioned all procedure of adding agent and send file to server
-# work done by us is already shown to firdaus sir and all worked done according to him
+# work done by us is already shown to ferdaus sir and all worked done according to him